ChanJinXuan/json_for_directory/README.md

 # json_for_directory

 ## json schema
 This new schema is completely different as it doesn't try to replicate the tree of the file system like before.
-Instead, now there is a "check" object which contains all the files to be checked for and their respective keywords.
+Instead, now there is a "check" object which contains all the files to be checked for, their description and their respective keywords.
 With a much simpler schema, I am guessing this would be a lot easier to use and the programme would be less likely to crash.

 ## email
 The function in this module now takes in an extra object emailCred, meant to store email credentials.
 Previously it was done with environment varialbes.
+Other than that, the text and attachments are largely the same.

 ## traverse
 This module is largley the same as before.
-3 lines of code was added to accomodate the way file pahts are resolved on windows.
+3 lines of code was added to accomodate the way file paths are resolved on windows.

 ## UserInput
 1. The file path to the json file will be asked for, this is where all ninformation the keywords and files to be looked for will be found.